Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: A special case: estimates on

 \subsection{Third and fourth order terms with unmatched indices}

-Using the differential rule for the Green function entries in (\ref{dH}), each term in the cumulant expansion (\ref{step0}) can be written out in terms of an averaged product of the Green function entries of the form:
+Using the differential rule for the Green function entries in (\ref{dH}), each term in the cumulant expansion (\ref{step0}) can be written out in terms of an averaged product of the Green function entries.
+The first group of terms on the right side of (\ref{step0}) is given by